Altair 8800

-Programming the system is done simply with several switches on the front panel.
-The information entered and the status of the job currently in the processor can be read via LEDs - by default this is the only output system included with the Altair 8800, but via additional cards that can be placed on the bus it can system, including a paper tape reader for storage, extra RAM cards and an RS-232 connection that allows the Altair to be connected to a Teletype monitor.
+Programming with the system was done simply with the different switches on the front panel.
+The information entered and the command status would be displayed by the processor via the LED lights.
+This was the only standard outputsystem bundled with the Altair 8800.
+However, it was possible to expand the system via cards that would be placed on the system bus.
+There were multiple available cards, including: a punch card reader for storage, extra RAM cards and a RS-232 connection which enabled the Altair to connect to a Teletype monitor.

-The bus used by the Altair, the S-100 bus, later became a de facto standard within the computer industry, officially recognized by the Institute of Electrical and Electronics Engineers, or IEEE for short.
+The bus which the Altair operated on, the S-100, later became the de facto standard within the computer industry and would become officially recognized by the Institute of Electrical and Electronics Engineers (IEEE).

 Catalog type